ajlanza/express-boilerplate/README.md

 ## Set up

-Complete the following stemps to stat a new project (NEW-PROJECT NAME):
+Complete the following steps to stat a new project (NEW-PROJECT NAME):

 1. Clone this repository to your local machine 'git clone BOILERPLATE-URL NEW-PROJECTS-NAME'
 2. 'cd' into cloned repository